Deriving Deligne-Mumford Stacks with Perfect Obstruction Theories: The Geometric Case

 commutes in $\QCoh (\dS{X}_0)$. \end{enumerate} \end{defn}

-We can now begin to prove geometric versions of the reconstruction theorem.
+We can now begin to prove geometric versions of our main result.
 Since we want the objects inducing the obstruction theories to be of geometric nature, we have to make sure that in every step of the reconstruction we obtain geometric objects.
-The key to this is verifying that a square-zero extension of a connective spectral Deligne-Mumford stack by a quasi-coherent sheaf is again a spectral connective Deligne-Mumford stack.
+The key to this is verifying that a square-zero extension of a connective spectral Deligne--Mumford stack by a quasi-coherent sheaf is again a spectral connective Deligne--Mumford stack.